-This year, RJP will be offering a variety of projects with organizations committed to advancing reproductive justice.
-With the continuing state and national attacks on abortion rights and access, we will be assisting organizations who are poised to protect people’s right and ability to choose.
-Additionally, RJP will be partnering with organizations in other areas, potentially including workplace protections for pregnant employees, international human rights law, and gender-based violence.
-Students will have the opportunity to rank their preferences for which organization and which project they want to be assigned.
-Due to the sensitive nature of RJP’s partner organizations’ work, the exact details of each project are highly confidential unless indicated otherwise.
+This year, RJP will be partnering with several leading reproductive justice organizations.
+With the continuing state and national attacks on abortion rights and access, we will be assisting organizations that are committed to protecting people’s right and ability to choose.
+RJP members will have the opportunity to provide key legal research for our partners.
+That research may involve issues happening right now or more long-term background research.
+Once accepted into SLP, students will have the opportunity to rank their preferences for which organization and which project they want to work on.
+Due to the sensitive nature of RJP’s partner organizations’ work, some of the research conducted may be confidential.

 Supervision: Students in the Reproductive Justice Project will receive training and supervision from attorneys associated with their individual research projects.